gcallah/Rationalism/AntiRats2/FirstDrafts/intro.md

 *G.L.S.
 Shackle* (1903-1992) was an English economist.
 A student of both the Austrian and Keynesian schools, he critiqued contemporary mathematical economics for its pretense of determinism.
 Instead, his work stressed the true creative power of human choice.
+Gene Callahan argues that, given the importance of "economic rationality" to modern rationalism as a whole, Shackle is an underappreciated figure among anti-rationalist thinkers.

 *Gregory Bateson* (1904-1980) was an English anthropologist